NeurHT/NeurHT/README.md

 ## Acknowledgement

-The implementation is based on [ModelGuard](https://github.com/Yoruko-Tang/ModelGuard.git), we thank the authors for their high quality implementation.
+The implementation is based on [ModelGuard](https://github.com/Yoruko-Tang/ModelGuard.git), we thank the authors for the high quality of their code.

 ## Environment and Dataset

 Please refer to [ModelGuard](https://github.com/Yoruko-Tang/ModelGuard.git) for environment and dataset preperation.

-We will use 8 datasets in total in our experiments.
+We will use the following datasets in total in our experiments.
 Three datasets (CIFAR100, CIFAR10, SVHN) can be automatically downloaded when executing scripts.
 However, you still need to download **all** the following datasets into ```./data/``` (create it if it does not exist) and unzip them before running any codes.
 (You can change the default dataset path by changing the ```root``` parameter in the dataset files such as ```./defenses/datasets/caltech256.py```.)

 1. [Caltech256](https://data.caltech.edu/records/nyy15-4j048)
 2. [CUB200](https://data.caltech.edu/records/65de6-vp158)